bplommer/munit/docs/scalatest.md

 Begin by ensuring that you have
 [added a dependency](./getting-started.html#quick-start) on MUnit.
-If you are using SBT, don't neglect to explicitly add MUnit as a test framework:
+If you are using an SBT version prior to 1.5.0, don't neglect to explicitly add MUnit as a test framework:

 ```diff
 + testFrameworks += new TestFramework("munit.Framework")
 ```

-even if you do not see this being done for ScalaTest (SBT has special support for ScalaTest).
+even if you do not see this being done for ScalaTest (SBT has special support for ScalaTest, but support for MUnit was only added in 1.5.0).

 It is not important to immediately remove the ScalaTest bindings, because SBT can handle having both test frameworks registered at once, and can run both sets